Indians top BoSox 6-5 on Santana walk-off, 1st in AL Central

+CLEVELAND (AP) — The comeback’s complete.
+Four months later, the Indians are again atop the AL Central.

-CLEVELAND (AP) — Carlos Santana homered leading off the ninth inning to send the Cleveland Indians to a 6-5 win over the fast-fading Boston Red Sox on Monday night and back into first-place in the AL Central.
+Carlos Santana homered leading off the ninth inning as Cleveland continued its stunning climb with a 6-5 win over the fast-fading Boston Red Sox on Monday night, moving the Indians into sole possession of first place for the first time since April 19.

-After the Red Sox tied it in the top of the inning, Santana connected on a 2-2 pitch from Marcus Walden (7-2), driving it barely over the wall in left to give the Indians their biggest win this season.
+After the Red Sox tied it in the top of the inning off closer Brad Hand, Santana, who hit a grand slam in the 10th to beat Minnesota on Sunday, connected on a 2-2 pitch from Marcus Walden (7-2).
+Santana’s shot barely cleared the wall in left to give the Indians their biggest win in a season that seemingly grows more special every day.

+“Right when you get punched in the stomach he takes a swing like that,” Francona said of Santana, who connected for his 200th homer with Cleveland.
+“That was a gorgeous swing.
+I know the last two days, but he’s been doing it all year.”

-Santana circled the bases and was mobbed at home by his overjoyed teammates.
-The Indians moved past the idle Minnesota Twins and are alone in first for the first time since April 19.
+Santana, who has had a storybook return to Cleveland after playing in Philadelphia last season, circled the bases and was mobbed at home by his overjoyed teammates, who trailed the idle Minnesota Twins by 11 ½ games but have gone an MLB-best 43-17 since June 4.

+“Nobody threw in the towel,” said Hand, who blew his second save in two days but got bailed out again by Santana.
+“Nobody gave up and we all battled together.”

-José Ramírez hit a three-run homer and Franmil Reyes had a two-run shot as the Indians improved to a MLB-best 43-17 since June 4, when they trailed the Twins by 10 ½ games.
+José Ramírez hit a three-run homer and Franmil Reyes had a two-run shot as the Indians moved 25 games over .500 with their sixth walk-off win.

+It’s been an uphill battle for months, but the Indians are finally in front — and hope to stay there.

+“Playing these type of high-energy atmosphere games, it’s amazing,” said Indians rookie starter Zach Plesac.
+“I feel the chemistry we have is special.
+Everyone feels it.
+It’s been so much fun, this whole ride, this whole year coming back and battling up to first place.
+We have something great going.”

-Down 5-1 after three innings, the Red Sox chipped away and finally tied it in the ninth on a two-out double by Xander Bogaerts off Indians closer Brad Hand (6-3).
+Down 5-1 after three innings, the Red Sox chipped away and finally tied it in the ninth on a two-out double by Xander Bogaerts off Hand (6-3).
+The left-hander gave up a one-out walk and struck out Rafael Devers before Bogaerts doubled off the right-field wall.

+“It was joyful for a quick five minutes,” Bogaerts said.
+“It’s rough.”

-Hand gave up a one-out walk and struck out Rafael Devers before Bogaerts doubled off the right-field wall.
-It was the second blown save in two days for Hand, an All-Star who has not had his usual command in his last few outings.
+An All-Star, Hand has not had his usual command in his last few outings.

-But Santana bailed him out and added a new chapter to his own comeback season with Cleveland.
+“I just can’t make the big pitch to get out of it,” Hand said.
+“I had a chance yesterday to get out of some stuff — two outs, runner on first today, but I just can’t make that pitch to get the job done right now.”

 J.D.
 Martinez and Jackie Bradley Jr. homered, but Boston lost for the 12th time in 15 games.